Nailsworth C of E Primary School

 Taking time to read with your child at home each day and to hear them read to you is both important for them and a lovely way to spend time with your child.
 Try to make sure you’re in a quiet comfortable place before you start and not rushed.
 Please do encourage your child to get their reading book changed regularly – it really helps with their progress.

-The children will be having P.E. lessons at least twice a week (usually on a Thursday) so we ask that full (named) P.E. kit is kept in school at all times.
-If your child takes part in an after school sports club, remember that they should bring their PE kit back the following day
+P.E takes place on a Thursday afternoon though sometimes additional P.E. sessions may take place.
+Please ensure that your child has their full, named P.E kits in school at all times.
+If your child takes part in an after school sports club, remember that they should bring their PE kit back the following day.

 There will be a snack time every morning where the children will be offered a piece of fruit and a drink.
 If your child would like to bring an additional snack in they are free to do so but we ask that they keep to healthy options e.g. fruit, vegetables, yoghurt and cereal bars.
 Snacks boxes should be named where possible and put in the children’s drawers or book bag.